hotcool/react-exercises/README.md

 </pre>

 # Day 2: Implement the basic page of taking the images array and use button to move back and forth
+* Remove figure dependencies, move the caption over the picture, play with react-swipe / react-swipeable but did not work, keep on the swiping function

 # Getting Started with Create React App